YCD Changemakers Gala 2025: Dream Loud, Stand Proud

 Join us to DREAM LOUD and STAND PROUD with youth changemakers!

-It is no secret there are powerful forces in our society actively working to shut down youth-led activism and education for social progress on numerous fronts: demands from the Department of Education for K-12 school districts to end programs that promote inclusion and cross-cultural understanding; Executive Orders targeting colleges and universities for their policies and procedures supporting equity; and threats from the Department of Justice to "investigate" foundations and nonprofits that engage in social change work.
+It is no secret there are powerful forces in our society actively working to shut down youth-led activism and education for social progress on numerous fronts.
 While so many institutions around our country are bowing to the pressure, our youth are standing strong in their determination for a better future.
 We invite you to stand with them at this critical moment!

 Through our innovative, youth-led chapter model, YCD programs have served over 1,800 youth across Colorado, New Mexico, Wyoming, and six other states in the past year.
 We now have over 100 active chapters across the country, with trained youth leaders organizing their communities, building their skills, and engaging in the important dialogue and work needed to realize an inclusive and equitable future.
-Right at this moment, YCD chapters are finishing up youth-designed action projects -- conducting important service, advocacy or education in their communities on the inclusion and justice issues they have identified.
-We're excited to share more about these projects and their impact with you.
+YCD chapters have recently finished their youth-designed action projects -- conducting important service, advocacy or education in their communities on the inclusion and justice issues they have identified.

 We invite you to show your support for youth changemaking, by contributing to our annual fundraising campaign The YCD Changemakers Gala: Dream Loud and Stand Proud.